Eslicarbazepine acetate

 Eslicarbazepine acetate (ESL), sold under the brand names Aptiom and Zebinix among others, is an anticonvulsant medication approved for use in Europe and the United States as monotherapy or as additional therapy for partial-onset seizures epilepsy.

 Similarly to oxcarbazepine, ESL behaves as a prodrug to (S)-(+)-licarbazepine.
 As such, their mechanisms of action are identical.

 Contraindications

-Eslicarbazepine acetate is contraindicated in people with second- or third-degree atrioventricular block, a type of heart block, and in people who are hypersensitive to eslicarbazepine, oxcarbazepine or carbazepine.
+Eslicarbazepine acetate is contraindicated in people with second- or third-degree atrioventricular block, a type of heart block, in the Austria-Codex.
+However heart block is not mentioned as a contraindication by the US FDA.
+It is contraindicated for people who are hypersensitive to eslicarbazepine, oxcarbazepine or carbamazepine.

 Adverse effects

 Adverse effects are similar to oxcarbazepine.
 The most common ones (more than 10% of patients) are tiredness and dizziness.
 Other fairly common side effects (1 to 10%) include impaired coordination, gastrointestinal disorders such as diarrhoea, nausea and vomiting, rash (1.1%), and hyponatremia (low sodium blood levels, 1.2%).
 There may also be an increased risk of suicidal thoughts.

 Overdose

-Symptoms of overdosing are similar to adverse effects of standard doses - severe hyponatraemia, somnolence, uncoordinated/unsteady gait, hemiparesis (weakness of one side of the body), along with visual and gastrointestinal disturbances.
+Symptoms of overdosing are similar to adverse effects of standard doses: severe hyponatraemia, somnolence, uncoordinated/unsteady gait, hemiparesis (weakness of one side of the body), along with visual and gastrointestinal disturbances.
 No specific antidote is available.
 Eslicarbazepine and metabolites can be dialyzed.